 What happens to the enamel of the tooth?

 Once the enamel begins to wear down a tooth can become very sensitive.
-Cavities can also begin to form since the tooth is has exposure to more bacteria.
+Cavities can also begin to form since the tooth is exposed to more bacteria.
 You may begin to notice pain while brushing your teeth.
 Worse case scenario, tooth loss may occur since the tooth is weak and more vulnerable.

 What is responsible for translucent teeth?

 Teeth grinding can make your teeth translucent from wear